SimonKO9/simonko-dev-blog/blog/content/posts/eks/you-dont-need-terraform-for-k8s.md

 One  way to think about applications running in a Kubernetes cluster is to separate them into two groups: system components and regular apps.
 System components extend or enhance the platform itself, while regular apps are the workloads that benefit from those enhancements.

-EKS makes it easy to manage many of these system components as "add-ons."
+EKS makes it easy to manage many of these system components as `cluster add-ons`.
 These are AWS-supported integrations that can be installed and updated directly through the EKS API or console.
 Examples include the VPC CNI, CoreDNS, kube-proxy or storage drivers.
 For a full list of available EKS add-ons, check out the [official documentation](https://docs.aws.amazon.com/eks/latest/userguide/workloads-add-ons-available-eks.html).

-The downside of using AWS Add-ons is that these are managed outside of the cluster.
+While cluster add-ons simplify managing certain components, their state lives outside of the cluster.
+The goal we're pursuing here is bringing the management of these inside the cluster.

+I've identified three tools capable of expressing EKS Add-Ons as Kubernetes objects - ACK, Crossplane or Cluster API (CAPI).
+ACK and Crossplane, being more general-purpose tools, can handle other aspects of cluster management - continue reading.

+Another compelling alternative is self-managing these apps, as they are released as Helm charts accompanied by container images that can be managed by Argo.
+Addons may depend on cloud resources (e.g. IAM Roles), so these would need to be created first.

+AWS provides detailed instructions on self-managing [VPC CNI](https://docs.aws.amazon.com/eks/latest/userguide/vpc-add-on-self-managed-update.html), [Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/lbc-helm.html), [CoreDNS](https://docs.aws.amazon.com/eks/latest/userguide/coredns-add-on-self-managed-update.html) or [kube-proxy](https://docs.aws.amazon.com/eks/latest/userguide/kube-proxy-add-on-self-managed-update.html).

 ### IRSA / Pod Identities